People Share Their "Casually Calloused" Revenge Stories

 17. Do Your Work In My Spare Time?
 Sure, But It Might Not Get Done

 “Nearly a decade ago, I worked as a receptionist on a sales floor.
 I had a lot of downtimes when the company wasn’t super busy.
 Winter was kinda slow for us, and one year as the accounting department was getting all their year-end crap sorted, Andrea asked me if I could help her organize her receipts since she’d gotten behind over the holidays.

 I said sure.
 She’d been in the job less than a year, so she’d never done year-end stuff before, and I was happy to help her out.
 It took me almost a week, and it sure seemed like she was more than a couple of weeks behind, but it was something to do.

-About a week later, she asked me to help her again.
 Getting all the end of year stuff done had put her behind on January, and our boss was starting to question her overtime.
+No worries.

 Toward the end of February, she brought me a huge stack of receipts from the entire month and said, “Here you go!”
 I went ahead and did them in my spare time, but didn’t rush myself.
 She ended up taking the last bit back because I was being “too slow.”

+You can already guess how March went.
+She didn’t sort or file anything until the last week and then dumped it all on me.
 Well, we were getting busy again, and I had a lot of work like promotional mailers and merchandise stuff for the sales floor.
 I said, “I’m busy.
 I won’t have time.”
 She said, “I know you have other stuff to do.
-Just do it in your spare time.”
-I agreed.

 Unfortunately, I just didn’t have much spare time that whole week.
 She checked in every day getting increasingly frantic that her work wasn’t in order yet.

-She took it all back and tried to get it done in time, but no one can do an entire month’s worth of work in two days.
+I calmly pointed to the piles of letters I was mailing or the merchandise I was unpacking and sorting.

 She got called in to talk to the boss and tried to blame the whole thing on me saying that she thought it was my job to sort it for her.

+I got called to talk to the boss.
 I explained to her that I had helped Andrea because she got behind at year-end as a favor.
 I said that I was happy to help rather than sit around with not enough to do but that I’d told Andrea that I was too busy to help this week.
-Boss asked how long I’d been helping Andrea, and I said just since January.
-Andrea had been in the job since the previous summer, so she and the boss and I all knew that it wasn’t part of my job to help her.

-Andrea got in huge trouble over the whole thing.
 She hated me.
 She talked trash about me to the other women in the accounting department.
 A few months later, a position opened up in the office, and I got it.
 When I started working in the accounting office, no one would talk to me or look at me except one girl who was already my friend.
 She told me that Andrea had been badmouthing me for months, and since no one else knew me personally, they obviously believed her.
-Over time, everyone warmed up to me since I’m a somewhat likable person, so I guess I won in the end.”

 5 points - Liked by dwgi, mew, LouiseJoy1986 and 2 more